What are we trying to achieve at SpiritFire?

 Is SpiritFire a pagan festival?

-SpiritFire is a retreat gathering, as opposed to a public or open-ended festival.
-We are non-denominational festival based upon music, dance, voice, art, and the many pathways that connect to them.
+No. SpiritFire is a retreat gathering, as opposed to a public or open-ended festival.
+We are non-denominational festival based upon music, dance, voice, visual arts, and the many pathways that connect to them.
 We honor and welcome all paths, and recognize that in the circle, we are unified through our song and our joy.
 So the answer is, no, it’s not a Pagan festival at all — but you’ll find Pagans present, as well as Sufis, Buddhists, Hinduists, Yogis, Christians, Atheists, African traditionalists, and everything in between.
 You’ll also find people who aren’t following any particular spiritual path at all, and just enjoy the groove and friendly community of SpiritFire.
 So whatever your belief system, as long as you enjoy sharing sacred space with others around a fire with respect and an open mind, you are welcome!

 Is a SpiritFire fire circle different than a drum circle?